User Interface Configuration¶

 Accessing your app from the Web¶

 Ngrok provides a way to expose your local application to the public Internet.
-That allows anyone to access your application before deploying it in your production environment.
+This allows anyone to access your application before deploying it in your production environment.

 If you want to expose your application using Ngrok, you can follow these steps: